PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-12 05:39:29
+Last updated: 2024-04-12 05:40:03
-Random Quote: The universe is just out here giving like zero fs. - Maddy Perez
+Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra